 break of legionnaires' disease.
-It affected predom- $\frac{1}{60}$ inantly surgical patients who after operation had been housed in high dependency areas of the peripheralvascular and cardiothoracic units.
-Some cases were 50 recognised only as a result of a deliberate search.
-Of the 12 patients who developed the disease while in $\frac{1}{0}$ hospital in the Royal Infirmary, all had pneumonia and four showed the multisystem disease reported by others.
-Most were men, probably reflecting the preponderance of men admitted to the peripheral vascular and cardiothoracic surgical units.
+It affected predom-\$\overline{\pi}\$ inantly surgical patients who after operation had beeng housed in high dependency areas of the peripheralvascular and cardiothoracic units.
+Some cases were on recognised only as a result of a deliberate search.
+Of $\overline{\mathbb{Q}}$ the 12 patients who developed the disease while in the 12 patients who developed the disease while in the 12 patients who developed the disease while in the 12 patients who developed the disease while in the 12 patients who developed the disease while in the 12 patients who developed the disease while in the 12 patients who developed the disease while in the 12 patients who developed the disease while in the 12 patients who developed the disease while in the 12 patients who developed the disease while in the 12 patients who developed the disease while in the 12 patients who developed the disease while in the 12 patients who developed the disease while in the 12 patients who developed the disease while in the 12 patients who developed the 12 patie hospital in the Royal Infirmary, all had pneumonia and four showed the multisystem disease reported by? others.
+Most were men, probably reflecting the preponderance of men admitted to the peripheral vascu-o lar and cardiothoracic surgical units.
 Two patients were immunocompromised; patient 3 had undergone splenectomy in the past and patient 1 was receiving. prednisolone for polyarteritis.
-The remaining patients on may have been vulnerable to infection by the respiratory route because they had recently had anaestheticso for major surgery.
-In addition, all of these patients received prophylactic antistaphylococcal antibiotics> at operation and immediately afterwards; possibly such treatment affected the resident bacterial flora and thereby facilitated invasion by L pneumophila.
-Members of staff rarely develop clinical disease in one nosocomial outbreaks1 but here a healthy young surgeon who had slept in a small room in the cardiothoracic high dependency area did become ill.
-Two of \square his colleagues who also occupied this room during their nights on duty were unaffected and did not develop antibody to L pneumophila.
+The remaining patients or may have been vulnerable to infection by the respira-8 tory route because they had recently had anaesthetics \are \text{ for major surgery.
+In addition, all of these patients \(\) received prophylactic antistaphylococcal antibiotics≥ at operation and immediately afterwards; possibly 2 such treatment affected the resident bacterial flora and thereby facilitated invasion by L pneumophila.
+Members of staff rarely develop clinical disease in $^{\infty}$ nosocomial outbreaks1 but here a healthy young surgeon who had slept in a small room in the cardio-9 thoracic high dependency area did become ill.
+Two of his colleagues who also occupied this room during their nights on duty were unaffected and did not on develop antibody to L pneumophila.

-Although the number of patients was too small too allow statistical analysis, there was a clinical impres-∃ sion that early treatment with erythromycin and ciprofloxacin with or without rifampicin was an effective treatment in this disease.
+Although the number of patients was too small to \(\oldsymbol{\oldsymbol{\oldsymbol{O}}} \) allow statistical analysis, there was a clinical impression that early treatment with erythromycin and ciprofloxacin with or without rifampicin was an effective treatment in this disease.
 Despite intensive treatment, however, five of the nine patients who were severely ill died.

 The most notable feature of this outbreak of legionnaires' disease was the rapidity with which a firm diagnosis was made.
-As has previously been illustrated in a group of immunocompromised patients. the application of the direct fluorescent antibody test 3 to bronchial lavage specimens obtained at bronchoscopy resulted in a confident diagnosis within a few hours.
-As a result the contaminated hospital. cooling tower was immediately shut down, although microbiological proof of contamination was not? obtained until some days later.
+As has previously been illustrated in a group of immunocompromised patients, the application of the direct fluorescent antibody test to bronchial lavage specimens obtained at bronchoscopy resulted in a confident diagnosis within a few hours.
+6 As a result the contaminated hospital cooling tower was immediately shut down, although N microbiological proof of contamination was not obtained until some days later.
 3 Legionnaires' disease is most commonly diagnosed by serological techniques, but positive serological results may not be obtained until some weeks after the onset of disease.
-700 If we had relied on serological techniques for diagnosis, the outbreak might not have been recognised for of some time, and if the number of patients had been O small it might have been missed altogether, like the case diagnosed retrospectively on examination of postmortem tissue.
+76% If we had relied on serological techniques for diagnosis, the outbreak might not have been recognised for some time, and if the number of patients had been of small it might have been missed altogether, like the case diagnosed retrospectively on examination of postmortem tissue.